llubna/EDA/Project_Proposal.md

 | ENTRIES    | The comulative entry register value for a device                                |
 | EXITS      | The cumulative exit register value for a device                                 |

- - Sample size (as time used) 3/5 monthes why? recent three months, because it will be the most useful to use since we need a new data.
+* the Sample size is recent three months from Jun to Sept 2021, because it will be the most useful to use since we need a new data.
+* the dataset has 2932345 rows and 11 columns